vitorm04/docs.pt-br/docs/core/tools/csproj.md

 ### <a name="description"></a>Descrição

 Uma descrição longa para o manifesto do assembly.
-Se `PackageDescription` não for especificada, essa propriedade também será usada como a descrição do pacote.
+Se `PackageDescription` não for especificado, essa propriedade também será usada como a descrição do pacote.

 ### <a name="copyright"></a>Copyright